cake-lab/LitAR/client/README.md

 To setup the LitAR reference application, please first download the Unity3D and load `client` directory as a project.
 Once the project finishes loading, use the Play button on the center top of Unity editor to start the AR application.

 After the application starts, please follow the Unity editor's console log information to identify the appropriate Unity's application persistent data path.
-For example, below is a screenshot that shows the configured path in our MacBook.

 ## iOS Deployment

 To deploy the application to iOS device, first change the project build settings to `iOS` to generate an iOS project.
-Then, compile and deploy the code to an iOS device.
+Then, compile and deploy the project to an iOS device.
-Note that an Apple developer account is needed in order to sign the compiled iOS application during deployment.